BeTha38/Implementation-of-Finite-Automata-in-the-Isabelle-Proof-Assistant/README.md

 - NFAs and Epsilon-NFAs, ''
 - NFAs and regular expressions, ''
 - NFAs and right regular grammars, ''
-- NFAs and left regular grammars.
+- NFAs and left regular grammars, ''.

 Furthermore, it is formally proven that the class of languages recognized by finite automata is closed under the operations of intersection, union, complementation, reversal, concatenation and kleene-star-closure.
 In addition, Brzozowksi's algorithm for DFA minimization is implemented and verified, i.e. for every NFA there exists an unique (up to renaming its states) DFA accepting the same language.